conversationai/perspectiveapi/api_reference.md

 *   A **span** is a continuous section of text.
 The API can return **span scores**, which are model scores for particular subparts of the request's comment.
-For example, if the API only found one sentence in a paragraph to be "toxic", it could return a high "toxic" span score for the span corresponding to that sentence while giving a low "toxic" span score to the rest of the comment.
+For example, if the API only found one sentence in a paragraph to be "toxic," it could return a high "toxic" span score for the span corresponding to that sentence, while giving a low "toxic" span score to the rest of the comment.

 *   A model's **summary score** provides an overall score for the entire